-Static web pages are usually HTML pages that are served in their stored form, instead of being built dynamically by a web application such as WordPress, Django, and similar ones.
-There are a lot of tools that help generate and maintain static web pages: the site StaticGen maintains a list of open source static site generators that you can use to create the files to upload in your new DreamObjects website bucket.
+Static web pages are usually HTML pages instead of being dynamically built by a web application such as WordPress or framework such as Django.
+There are a lot of tools that help generate and maintain static web pages: the site StaticGen maintains a list of open source static site generators you can use to create the files to upload to your new DreamObjects website bucket.

-This tutorial covers how to serve a static website from a DreamObjects bucket, and doesn’t cover how to create the files for the static website itself.
+This tutorial covers how to serve a static website from a DreamObjects bucket, but doesn’t cover how to create the files for the static website itself.

-Make sure you have a working installation of S3cmd before proceeding.
+Make sure you have a working installation of S3cmd (version 1.6 or greater) before proceeding.

 Creating the bucket

-The name of the bucket must be the same name of the DNS entry.
+The name of the bucket must be the same name of the DNS entry for the website.
 For example, if your website is www.example.com, name the bucket www.example.com:

 Creating the website for the bucket

 Once the bucket is created, use s3cmd to configure the bucket as a website.
-The option ws-create takes many arguments but for this example the default index page is configured:
+The option ws-create takes many arguments.
+In this example, the default index page is configured: